-Conditioned Ignorance, The New Social Evil
+Conditioned Ignorance, The New Social Trend

 (Hinduwebsite Editorial - Exploring Truth Amidst Illusions and Distortions)

 A few centuries ago it was difficult for people to know about the world in which they lived.
-They had to be strongly determined or they were to be born in educated and wealthy families to receive education or know the world.
+They had to be strongly determined or had to be born in educated and wealthy families to receive education or know the world.
 Even then their knowledge and resources were severely limited due to lack of facilities and absence of right information.
 Child mortality was very high due to disease and frequent famines.
 Hence, more children died before they even understood what was going on.

 In today's world we have eradicated many such problems.
 People now have more opportunities and choices to become educated, even in their old age.
 School education is free in almost all countries.
 Compulsory education of children is enforced by many governments.
 Loans, subsidies, and scholarships are available to students to pursue their college education.
 They can also go abroad to pursue higher education.
 Those who want to improve their knowledge can access a lot of free information on the Internet and public libraries to know about the world, people, and their professions.
 Evening schools and long distance education enable working people to pursue education even while working.